-In the previous season, Ms. DeShong returned to both the Washington National Opera to sing Ruggiero in Alcina, and the Metropolitan Opera for Arsace in Semiramide.
+In 2018/19, Ms. DeShong sang Ruggiero in Alcina at Washington National Opera, and Arsace in Semiramide at the Metropolitan Opera.
 In concert she performed Mendelssohn’s Elijah with Music of the Baroque, and made her debut with the Chicago Symphony Orchestra in Schubert’s Mass No. 6, and the world premiere of Three Lisel Mueller Settings by Maxwell Raimi, both conducted by Riccardo Muti.
-On the European platform, Ms. DeShong returned to the Glyndebourne Festival to perform Suzuki in Madama Butterfly, made her debut with the Accademia Nazionale di Santa Cecilia and at the Proms in Bernstein's Symphony No. 1 ("Jeremiah"), under Antonio Pappano, and portrayed Hansel in a concert version of Hansel and Gretel conducted by Andrew Davis at the Edinburgh International Festival.
+On the European platform, Ms. DeShong portrayed Suzuki in a new production of Madama Butterfly at the Glyndebourne Festival, and made her debuts with the Accademia Nazionale di Santa Cecilia, and at the Proms in Bernstein's Symphony No. 1 ("Jeremiah"), under the direction of Sir Antonio Pappano, and sang Hänsel in a concert version of Hänsel and Gretel conducted by Sir Andrew Davis at the Edinburgh International Festival.

 During the 2016/17 season, Ms. DeShong returned to the Lyric Opera of Chicago to sing Adalgisa in Norma, and made her Royal Opera and Bavarian State Opera debuts as Suzuki in Madama Butterfly.
 In concert she performed the Beethoven Symphony No. 9 with the Baltimore Symphony, the Verdi Requiem with the Royal Scottish National Orchestra, and the Mahler Symphony No. 2 with the Oregon Symphony.